 You should also keep in mind that the cost of a phone goes beyond the purchase price alone.
 You have to take usage costs into account too when drawing up your budget.

 What are these usage costs?
-Things like payments for your lease and Data overages are part of what constitutes usage costs.
+Things like payments for your lease and mobile data overages are part of what constitutes usage costs.
 You should also account for how much data you will need and the number of lines you will be getting.

 These costs should be taken into consideration when choosing which device to buy.
 Ignoring them might end up putting you in debt in the long run.
 It’s like buying a house without taking furnishing into consideration.